rohankishore/Youtility/README.md

 <br>

-If you've ever tried to download YouTube videos online, I'm pretty sure that you're familiar with the above messages.
+If you've tried downloading YouTube videos online, you're familiar with the above messages.
 Well, your saviour(me lol) is here.
 Meet Youtility, a YouTube downloader with NO ads or bloats, and open source :).
 With Youtility, say goodbye to enduring those pesky, dodgy ads while downloading YouTube videos.
 It's your ticket to hassle-free downloads without the BS of intrusive advertisements.

 **You can download**
 - Single videos with captions file
 - Playlists (also as audio-only files)
+- Cut and Download specific parts of a video
 - Video to Mp3
 - Individual caption files